rmetzler/bliki/wiki/toronto/pan-am-carding-lab.md

 You will absolutely be stopped by the police Integrated Security Unit, either through a Toronto officer or an RCMP officer.
 Remember, you are entirely within your rights to be there, with a camera, walking.
+(You'll need the camera to put yourself on the radar: if you're white, the police will largely ignore you.
+Taking pictures is optional, but a lot of fun.)

 It's important that you do this _without_ the trappings of authority and without witnesses.
 Be powerless.
 Put yourself at the mercy of the police you